exceptionless/Website/content/news/2015/2015-03-31-sending-log-messages-to-exceptionless.md

 This is helpful wen you want to add contextual information, contact information, or a tag.

-In the below example, we will use the &#8220;_CreateLog_&#8221; method to add a tag to the log message.
+In the below example, we will use the "_CreateLog_" method to add a tag to the log message.

 <pre>using Exceptionless;
 ExceptionlessClient.Default.CreateLog(typeof(MainWindow).FullName, "Info log example", "Info").AddTags("Wpf").Submit();